Bossam (Korean Boiled Pork Belly Wraps)

 To prepare, mix together Korean soybean paste, Korean chili paste, garlic, Korean plum extract (optional), and sesame oil.
 Stir well and chill until ready to serve.

-How to serve and eat Bossam
+How to Serve and Enjoy Bossam

-- Spicy radish salad: recipe follows
+- Spicy radish salad (musaengchae): recipe below

-- Green onion salad (pa-muchim)
+- Green onion salad (pa-muchim): tangy and refreshing

-- Salted shrimp: use store-bought
+- Salted shrimp (saeujeot): store-bought is fine

-- Fresh oysters: optional
+- Fresh oysters: optional, but a classic upgrade

-- Perilla leaves (kkennip)
+- Perilla leaves (kkaennip): earthy and aromatic

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!